Not magic: Opaque AI tool may flag parents with disabilities

 Over the past six years, Allegheny County has served as a real-world laboratory for testing AI-driven child welfare tools that crunch reams of data about local families to try to predict which children are likely to face danger in their homes.
 Today, child welfare agencies in at least 26 states and Washington, D.C., have considered using algorithmic tools, and jurisdictions in at least 11 have deployed them, according to the American Civil Liberties Union.

-“It’s like you have an issue with someone who has a disability,” Andrew Hackney said.
-“In that case ... you probably end up going after everyone who has kids and has a disability.”
+“It’s like you have an issue with someone who has a disability,” Andrew Hackney said in an interview from their apartment in suburban Pittsburgh.
+“In that case … you probably end up going after everyone who has kids and has a disability.”

 As part of a yearlong investigation, the AP obtained the data points underpinning several algorithms deployed by child welfare agencies, including some marked “CONFIDENTIAL,” offering rare insight into the mechanics driving these emerging technologies.
 Among the factors they have used to calculate a family’s risk, whether outright or by proxy: race, poverty rates, disability status and family size.
 They include whether a mother smoked before she was pregnant and whether a family had previous child abuse or neglect complaints.